Compile application package

 - Copy of peer review or any other REB approvals.
 If the study has been approved elsewhere, a copy of the approval letter is required.

-Submit completed application package to the research ethics office
+Submit the application package to the research ethics office for screening

-Note: If an application package is incomplete or filled out using an inappropriate form, the submission will not be accepted.
+Note: If an application package is incomplete or filled out using an incorrect form, the submission will not be accepted for screening and will be returned to you.

 Review of application package by the Research Ethics Board